-The annual average exchange rate in 2018 for U.S. dollars to Canadian dollars, based on the Bank of Canada noon rate and the (closing) exchange rate at December 31, 2018 (the last business day), were one U.S. dollar per C\$1.2987 and C\$1.3642 respectively.
+The annual average exchange rate in 2019 for U.S. dollars to Canadian dollars, based on the Bank of Canada exchange rate at December 31, 2019 (the last business day), was one U.S. dollar per C\$1.2988.

 With respect to legal and regulatory claims or decisions made by certain governmental agencies or courts and described in this AIF, the amounts of the claims or decisions are reported in the U.S. dollar equivalent as at of the date of such claim or decision.